 Since 2015, when Amazon opened its first physical retail store (Amazon Books in Seattle’s University Village), Amazon has been growing its physical retail presence throughout North America.
 When Amazon acquired Whole Foods, it added hundreds of new locations.
 Today, Amazon operates over 600 physical retail venues, ranging from its Amazon Go automated food stores to its roving Amazon Treasure Trucks.

 The TJI Amazon Physical Retail Map is a starting point for researchers and analysts to navigate Amazon’s physical retail efforts.
-For professionals serious about tracking Amazon’s retail developments, subscribe to TJI Intel, which covers the latest developments across Amazon’s physical retail portfolio.
+For professionals interested in tracking Amazon’s retail initiatives on an ongoing basis, subscribe to TJI Briefing, which covers the latest developments across Amazon’s physical retail portfolio.

 The TJI Amazon Physical Retail Map was created and is edited by Justin Smith, Founder of TJI Research.
 This is an independent, unofficial resource and is updated on an ongoing basis.
 Please contact us with tips or to let us know of any errors or omissions below.
 TJI is not affiliated with or endorsed by Amazon.com, Inc.